-- □ Reduce portfolio exposure to biodiversity-sensitive areas, deforestation and other risks as well as exposure to physical and transition risks. - □ Test biodiversity footprinting, risk assessment and other metrics to evaluate broad baseline. - □ Join alliances and task forces to learn from peers and build collaborative momentum.
+- Reduce portfolio exposure to biodiversity-sensitive areas, deforestation and other risks as well as exposure to physical and transition risks.4 - Test biodiversity footprinting, risk assessment and other metrics to evaluate broad baseline.

-&lt;sup>4 Nature related physical risks are risks from the degradation of nature to companies that depend on ecosystem services.
-Nature related transition risks are risks due to changes in regulation and policy, litigation action, or changes in technology or investor sentiment and consumer preferences.
+or changes in technology or investor sentiment and consumer preferences.
 See: Taskforce on Nature-related Financial Disclosures (TNFD).
 2023.
-"Recommendations of the Taskforce on Nature-related Financial Disclosures." https://tnfd.global/publication/recommendations-ofthe-taskforce-on-nature-related-financial-disclosures/
+"Recommendations of the Taskforce on Nature-related Financial Disclosures." https://tnfd.global/publication/recommendations-of-thetaskforce-on-nature-related-financial-disclosures/